All posts by admin

 FTP: File Transfer Protocol

-FTP is how files are moved across the internet.
+FTP is how files are moved across the Internet.
 You can use FTP to connect to your web server and put your web files there.
 You can also access files via a browser.

 HTML